Fraxel Laser Overview

 Types of Fraxel lasers and results

 Fraxel re:fine - A non-ablative treatment mostly used for prevention and maintenance.
 Treatments can result in smoother, fresher skin with improved tone and texture.
-It can potentially eliminate brown spots on the skin and reduce fine lines around the eyes.
+It can potentially treat brown spots on the skin and reduce fine lines around the eyes.

 Fraxel Dual 1550/1927 - A non-ablative treatment that utilizes two lasers to target aging and damaged skin.
 The treatment resurfaces your skin and stimulates the growth of new skin and collagen production.
 It can also improve the appearance of acne and surgical scars.